 Kentucky State's equal opportunity policy covers discrimination in employment and in access to educational opportunities.
 Discrimination is defined as adverse treatment of an individual based on that individual's membership in one or more of the protected groups listed above.
 Therefore, any member of the campus community, guest, or visitor who acts to deny, deprive, or limit the educational, employment, housing and/or social access, benefits, and/or opportunities of any member of the campus community on the basis of their actual or perceived membership in the protected classes listed above is in violation of the University policy on discrimination.
-All University employees shall report all suspected incidents of discrimination or harassment to the appropriate persons.
-Any discriminatory acts under Title IX must be reported to the Title IX Coordinator if made known to a campus mandatory reporter.
+All to the appropriate persons.
+Any discriminatory acts under Title IX must be reported to the